LibanPost Tracking

 Which Countries Does LibanPost Deliver To?

-LibanPost delivers to virtually every country in the world through the Universal Postal Union network and the EMS Cooperative, handing parcels to the destination country's postal operator for final delivery.
-Domestically, it serves all of Lebanon through its post-office network and home-delivery routes.
+LibanPost international tracking follows a parcel across borders through the Universal Postal Union network and the EMS Cooperative, which hand each item to the destination country's postal operator for final delivery.
+Domestically, LibanPost serves all of Lebanon through its post-office network and home-delivery routes.

 Inside Lebanon, coverage spans the eight governorates: Beirut, Mount Lebanon, North Lebanon, Akkar, Bekaa, Baalbek-Hermel, South Lebanon, and Nabatieh, reaching both major cities and smaller towns.
 For cross-border mail, LibanPost dispatches items through Lebanon's outward office of exchange, after which the receiving post (for example, a European or Gulf operator) completes delivery.
 Regional postal partners include Jordan Post and Egypt Post, which handle inbound and outbound items moving between Lebanon and the surrounding region.